Buyout Rate and Modeling

 Companies don’t want to use the same old advertisements year after year, and readers don’t want to see them either.
 So why bother with buyouts, you ask?

-Will My It Appear Somewhere I Don't Want It to Be?
+Will It Appear Somewhere I Don't Want It To?

 How Much Are Buyout Fees?

 Buyouts are usually paid in addition to the day rate, but sometimes they’re included.
 In general, the buyout rate works out to be about half of the original daily rate.
-So depending on the type of job, the client, and whether you’re freelance or under agency representation (as mentioned before, agencies have the skills to negotiate higher rates), you could get paid anywhere from a few hundred to several thousand dollars.
+So depending on the type of job, the client, and whether you’re freelance or under agency representation, you could get paid anywhere from a few hundred to several thousand dollars.

 What Do They Cover?

 The terms of a buyout vary.
-The buyout contract might be limited to a certain geographical region (only effective in the state of New York, for example) or to a certain time period (it’s common for contracts to only last 1 or 2 years).
-However, it’s possible for the buyout to be an unlimited time, worldwide buyout.
+The buyout contract might be limited to a certain geographical region (only effective in the state of New York, for example) or to a certain time period (it’s common for contracts to only last one or two years).
+However, it’s possible for the terms to cover an unlimited-time, worldwide buyout.
 That means the client can use the photo in any country for as long as they want.

 When it comes to buyouts, the pros definitely outweigh the cons.
-Residuals can be few and far between, meaning it’s much more convenient to receive a lump buyout sum rather than sporadic checks in the mail.
+Residual payments can be few and far between, meaning it’s much more convenient to receive a lump buyout sum rather than sporadic checks in the mail.

 The only real negative aspect to a buyout is that it might prevent you from working for any competitors for the duration of your career.
 So if you’re in an ad for, say, a particular shoe company, you might not be able to work for any other shoe company in the future.
-There’s often a higher buyout fee involved with this type of restriction, though, so depending on your career plans it may work out well for you.
-It’s also worth mentioning that if your face is unrecognizable in the ad, you may be able to work around the non-compete clause and continue to accept work from similar companies.
+There’s often a higher buyout fee involved with this type of restriction, though, so whether it works for you will depend on your career plans.
+Also, if your face is unrecognizable in the ad, you may be able to work around the non-compete clause and continue to accept work from similar companies.